1. Why FP4 Fused Attention on Consumer Blackwell?

 The encoding bug that cost me a full day

-The lesson: the FP4 container format is 00_SEEM_00 (sign, exponent, exponent, mantissa in bits 5-2).
-Get the shift wrong and the hardware silently interprets garbage.
+The lesson: the FP4 container format is 00_SEMM_00 where the nibble occupies bits 5 through 2.
+Get the shift wrong and the hardware silently reads a different value with no error.

 The inline PTX

-Here is the actual asm volatile block that calls the MMA:
+Here is the asm volatile block as I first wrote it:

 asm volatile(